-Sometimes you notice that the farther plants are not getting enough water.
-This is mostly due to the decreasing water pressure as we get farther away from the water source.
+Sometimes you notice that the farther plants are not getting enough water, and this is due to the decreasing water pressure as we get farther away from the water source.

 If you are using a spigot, try to use the micro tubing near the plants to increase pressure.
-If using a sprinkler zone, make sure all the heads connected to this zone are closed.
+If using a sprinkler zone, ensure all the heads connected to this zone are closed.
 You may also create a looping design to have the water flowing from all directions.